jackieleng/jackieleng.github.io/_posts/2018-03-02-creating-a-spatialite-database-using-gdal-ogr-via-python.md

   cities.GEOMETRY violates Geometry constraint [geom-type or SRID not allowed] (19)
 ```

-I was working on Ubuntu 14.04 when doing this, which has an old GDAL version
+I was on Ubuntu 14.04 when originally working on this task, which has an old
-that unfortunately didn't give any errors or warnings.
-On the other computer
+GDAL version that unfortunately didn't give any errors or warnings.
+On the
-a newer GDAL version was installed where you can actually see that there is a
+other computer a newer GDAL version was installed where you can actually see
-problem when creating the feature.
-However, it is *even better* to set
+that there is a problem when creating the feature.
+However, it is
-`ogr.UseExceptions()`so that things don't silently fail.
+*even better* to set `ogr.UseExceptions()`so that things don't silently fail.

 The error message gives a hint to what the real problem was with creating our
 features: the feature geometries were not compatible with the geometry type